Creating a customer profile or persona

 - How will your product or service remedy these problems?

 Market research will help refine your customer persona and give it a personality to help you start creating marketing messages.

 Market segments are groups of customers who share similar attributes and attitudes and can be defined by:

 When you target a well-defined segment of your customers, it's easier to refine your marketing message and your brand so you're speaking directly to them resulting in more targeted promotion and efficient marketing.

 The way you segment your market depends on the type of business you run.

-How can you improve your offering?
+How you can improve your offering

 Having refined your customer persona, you can now tailor your marketing messages so they speak in a voice your customer can relate to and reflects their desires or concerns.